jadonng/Linux-Monopoly/README.md

 1. Generation of random game sets or events:

-   We use random in rolling the dice to determine the step of player to move.
-In addition, when the player steps on the chance(punishment cell, we use random to choose one “chance” from all “chances”.
+   We use random in rolling the dice to determine the step of the player to move.
+In addition, when the player steps on the chance cells, we use random to choose one “chance” from all “chances”.

 2. Data structures for storing game status:

-   For data structures, we have Player to store their name, money, land, some items and so on.
-Besides, we have Cell to store the price, position, number of properties and so on.
-We also use array, vector, and other data structures to store diverse data like players, cells(board), lands and so on.
+   For data structures, we have Player to store their name, money, land, some items, and so on.
+Besides, we have Cell to store the price, position, number of properties, and so on.
+We also use array, vector, and other data structures to store diverse data like players, cells(board), lands, and so on.

 3. Dynamic memory management: